Jeremy-Neville/Weka-LGBM/README.md

 # LGBM Results With Different Parameters
-For some reason before I was unable to have the three parameters within my weka for some reason which I was unable to figure out until recently as to why that is occuring.
-So just in case I was able to make some modifications on the code provided to make sure it works with each singular parameter and documented them.
+For some reason before I was unable to have the three parameters within my weka for some reason which I was unable to figure out until recently as to why that is occurring.
+So just in case, I was able to make some modifications to the code provided to make sure it works with each singular parameter and documented them.

 ## 32 Leaves Results
 >=== Classifier model (full training set) ===